Choosing the best domain name

 A country extension such as .ca is an excellent second choice.
 With the price of domain name registration being quite affordable (roughly $10-$25/year), consider buying both the .com and .ca versions.
 This is an easy way to help protect your brand.
 Vanity extensions like .photography or .guru are less popular and usually a bit more expensive.
 You’ll only use one as your web address, but you can redirect traffic from any of your other domain names to your website URL.

 If your personal name is available as a domain name, it’s wise to snatch it up during your search.
 Heck, grab your kids’ names, too.
 These domains could be valuable for personal branding and promotions down the road.
 Even more importantly, you don’t want searches for you coming up with unfavorable results.
 My married name is the same as a popular XXX porn star with dynamite search engine ranking.
 I’ve had business contacts ask if I’m that busty brunette they found Google.
 Take it from me: it’s best to control what you can.

-3. Select a name that’s consistent across many platforms
+3. Select a name that's consistent across platforms

 Use Namechk to see if your domain name and handle is available across your favorite social media platforms.
 Aim for them all to be identical for brand consistency and recognition.
 Some platforms will limit the number of characters you use in your handle, so…

-4. Choose short domain names that are easy to spell
+4. Choose short, easy to spell domain names

 Short domain names are manageable to write or type and help decrease the chance of errors.
 Put your domain name to the verbal test by saying and spelling it as you would over the phone.
 Some letters can be confusing.
 For example, I am constantly spelling out “F as in Frank, Fetching as in fetching a ball, F as in Frank, i, n n…that’s two N’s in Finn”.
 Equally painful are domain names with numbers and clever alterations, such as Gr8WebXpertz.com.
 Recognizable words and familiar spellings are always the best domain name options.